score-spec/score.dev/content/blog/score-at-kubecon-eu-2026-in-amsterdam/index.md

 Score will have a dedicated **Kiosk P-3A** provided by the CNCF (thank you!) in the [Project Pavilion](https://events.linuxfoundation.org/kubecon-cloudnativecon-europe/features-add-ons/project-engagement/#project-pavilion) on Thursday between 10am and 2pm.
 Please visit this Kiosk to meet with Score Maintainers.
 We will answer all your questions and will show live demos.

+## Opportunity #4 - TAG DevEx updates

+Score is very aligned with the mission and activities of the [TAG Developer Experience (DevEx)](https://contribute.cncf.io/community/tags/developer-experience/).

+> TAG Developer Experience focuses on improving the developer experience in cloud native environments, covering databases, microservices, streaming, messaging, API management, and developer frameworks.

+Learn more about the latest updates of this TAG and its activities during this session: [The Next Chapter of Developer Experience: TAG DevEx in Action - Julien Semaan, Kubex; Graziano Casto, Akamas; Mona Borham, swengin.io; Kevin Dubois, IBM; Daniel Oh, IBM](https://kccnceu2026.sched.com/event/2EF5e/the-next-chapter-of-developer-experience-tag-devex-in-action-julien-semaan-kubex-graziano-casto-akamas-mona-borham-swenginio-kevin-dubois-ibm-daniel-oh-ibm).

 ## Project updates

 The Score project got some updates in the last few months.
 Here are the most notable ones since last KubeCon NA 2025: